 This event is approved as a PDP Professional Exploration Activity - Additional Approved Program.
+Please remember to self-report on TLCN after the event.

 A Panel Discussion on Cultural Competency in Lawyering Tuesday, March 22 11:50-12:50 SLK Lounge (with remote option)